z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

   *  Made for the Spectrum Next.
 The z80n `mul de` and the z180 `mlt nn` multiply instructions are used to full advantage to accelerate all floating point calculations.

   *  The z80 multiply (without a hardware instruction) is implemented with an unrolled equivalent to the z80n `mul de`, which is designed to have no side effect other than resetting the flag register.
-An alternate fast table look-up z80 multiply is also implemented.
+An alternate fast table look-up z80 multiply is also implemented, and used when the library is linked as `math32_fast`.

   *  Mantissa calculations are done with 24-bits and 8-bits for rounding.
 Rounding is a simple method, but can be if required it can be expanded to the IEEE standard with a performance penalty.